MorpheusAIs/Docs/README.md

 Agents must not have access to private keys or be able to execute transactions independently.
 User's cryptographic approval is essential for any transaction.

 ---
-## Morpheus Local Smart Agent Features v.0.0.8
+## Morpheus Local Smart Agent Features v.0.0.9
 ### Current
 - Fetch price, market cap, and TVL of coins and tokens supported on CoinGecko.
-- Web interface.
+- Web interface (Сhrome, Brave)
 - Wallet integrations for your existing wallets in-browser:
    - MetaMask
    - Rainbow
    - Coinbase Wallet
    - WalletConnect
-- Web3 swap agent (macOS only).
+- Web3 swap agent.
+- Chat with local PDF files

 ### Pending
-- Chat with local files agent (general purpose)
+- [FeedBuzz](https://github.com/yeagerai/feedbuzz-contracts) - AI filtered logging system to surface user demand and failure modes for new functionality
+- [Delegating agent](https://github.com/MorpheusAIs/moragents/pull/45) which can maintain user's persona/interests as well as coordinating to task agents and tools.
+- X/Twitter Posting Agent - an agent which generates spicy tweets with an X integration for one-click posting.

 ### Example queries
 After connecting Morpheus with your web3 wallet, you can test the **Data Smart Agent** with prompts such as:

 - What is my balance?